Eugieno/my-readme-maker/README.md

 My readme maker is CLI based app that automatically generate a professional readme file for a user's project based on the user's response to specific questions asked, built with node.js, jS and inquiry package

 ## Installation
+Make sure you have node installed on your local machine

 ## Usage
 * Download the directory unto your local machine